mnru/VBA-Module-Import-Export/README.md

 ### compose

     when select source folder xxxx ,works below
-    (if not exists, make folder bin and macro file yyyy.xlsm.
+    (if not exists, make macro file yyyy.xlsm.
     (yyyy is parent folder name)
     if yyyy.xlsm exists,recompose it.)